 Not only did they design a regulator that works great in cold water diving, but also boast exceptional breathing performance, similar to that of the Legend Supreme.

-To fight the cold, the Legend Glacia is fitted with three heat exchanger situated throughout the regulator to keep the air as close to ambient temperature and reduce the effects of iceing.
+To fight the cold, the Legend Glacia is fitted with three heat exchanger situated throughout the regulator to keep the air as close to ambient temperature and reduce the effects of icing.

-The legend Glacia features an overbalanced environmentally sealed first stage with 2HP and 4 LP Ports.
-It also come with Aqua Lung Auto-Closure Device (ACD).
+The Legend Glacia features an overbalanced environmentally sealed first stage with 2HP and 4 LP Ports.
+It also comes with Aqua Lung Auto-Closure Device (ACD).
 This seals the first stage inlet fitting as soon as it is removed from the cylinder.
 In the event that you forget to put on the dust cap, it will prevent water or other contaminants from entering the first stage.

 The Second stage is also balanced and is made with an aluminum cover for added thermal conductivity.
 It has a user adjustable inhalation knob to adjust breathing efforts on the fly.
 It also comes with a lip shield to keep lips warm while diving.

-This the ultimate Scubapro Combination for Cold Water Diving, it pair their popular MK17 first stage with their flagship second stage the A700.
+To create the ideal cold water regulator Scubapro paired their popular MK17 first stage with their flagship second stage the A700.
 Both have compact design for lightweight and comfort and qualities especially designed for the harsh conditions of cold water.